What are the symptoms and how is tuberculosis diagnosed?

-TB can affect any part of your body such as the lymph glands, bones, abdomen and brain.
-The second commonest site of TB infection is in the lymph glands, often those in the neck.
+TB can affect other parts of your body such as the lymph glands, bones, gut, kidney or brain.
+The second most common place for TB infection is in the lymph glands, often those in the neck.
 Lymph glands are small areas in your body that contain white blood cells that can swell up if they’re infected.

 - losing weight